wildmichael/wildmichael.github.io/_posts/2018-06-23-getting-to-know-rust.md

 The statement `parser.refer(&mut name)` warrants some explanation.
 It's purpose is to *"borrow"* a variable for modification by an argument. *But what does it mean?* I hear you asking.
-The heap memory management is Rust is different than that of the other well known programming languages.
+The heap memory management in Rust is different than that of the other well known programming languages.
 It neither uses explicit, manual `alloc` and `free`, nor does it use a *garbage collector*.
 It is much closer to the *RAII* and move-semantics of modern C++.
 Only one variable can